aesteve/grooveex/README.md

 Have a look at [the tests](/src/test/groovy/com/github/aesteve/vertx/groovy/specs) if you want to have a glimpse at how the sugar looks in action.

+Enjoy as part of a healthy diet :)

 ## Adding extensions

 Since the projects relies on an Groovy extension module, you just have to add the jar to your project.
 Nothing more.